 So how do you share these uncomfortable feelings with your loved ones?!

 You simply talk in “pot” terms!
+This is an easy tried-and-tested tool on uplifting self-worth.

 (Typically; a pot is used to cook different dishes and often you may have someone from the family ask you, “What’s cooking?!”
 Similarly when used to describe individual feelings, this simple shorthand word helps families express feelings that have been difficult to talk about before.)